blefaudeux/gmphd/README.md

 How to build ?
 --------------
 after cloning, it's as simple as (unix, for windows you could probably do something with the CMake GUI):
-`mkdir build`
+1. `mkdir build`
-`cd build`
+2. `cd build`
-`cmake ..` (or `cmake .. -DDEMO=1` if you want to build the demo executable) `make`
+3. `cmake ..` (or `cmake .. -DDEMO=1` if you want to build the demo executable)
+4. `make`

 General observations
 --------------------
-Code quality is not to notch, leaves a lot to be desired.
+Code quality is not top notch, leaves a lot to be desired.
 Feel free to contribute, just check that Travis CI is still happy from time to time..